HSC Tiger: 1999: Spirit of Tasmania

+2002–2011: Condor Ferries

-After years of lay up Condor 10 was refurbished in 2002 for use once again by Condor Ferries, she was delivered to Poole where she was prepared for service.
-She was placed on the Saint-Malo-Channel Islands run replacing Condor 9 once again.
-Condor's use of the Condor 10 on the St Malo-Channel Islands route and their aggressive marketing and fare structure for the service was one of the reasons for the decline of Emeraude Lines which eventually closed down.
+After years of lay up Condor 10 was chartered in 2002 for use once again by Condor Ferries, she was delivered to Poole where she was prepared for service.
+She was placed on the St Malo-Channel Islands run replacing Condor 9 once again.
+Condor's use of the Condor 10 on car carrying services to France from Jersey had an immediate effect on the incumbent operator, Emeraude Lines, with the decision by the States of Jersey seeing Emeraude in financial difficulties by October 2003.
+Emeraude would go on to file for protection from bankruptcy in France with debts of €4,000,000, be purchased by the Sogestran Group, and finally collapse in 2005 after a price war with Condor.

 Condor 10 remained on the Saint-Malo-Channel Islands service until September 2010.
 On wintertime she was laid up in Weymouth, her place taken by one of the larger Condor fastcraft.
 In 2010, Condor 10 was replaced by the Condor Rapide.
-This new ship is similar to the existing ships Condor owns.

-In September 2010, Condor 10 was brought back into service to cover the Weymouth/ Channel Island routes while Condor Vitesse underwent repairs to two of her four engines.
+In September 2010, Condor 10 was brought back into service to cover the Weymouth/ Channel Island routes while Condor Vitesse underwent repairs to two of her four engines, although it appears Condor 10 had engine issues of her own during this period.
+Once the Condor Vitesse was repaired, Condor 10 was once again retired and laid up in Weymouth.

+2011–2018: Hanil Express

-Once the Condor Vitesse was repaired, Condor 10 was once again retired and remained in Weymouth Port.
-In September 2011, Condor 10 was sold, and taken by a joint condor and new owner team to Busan in South Korea on a 25-day journey, where she now operates on an internal ferry route under the name Hanil Blue Narae.
+In September 2011, Condor 10 was sold to the South Korean ferry company; Hanil Express.
+She sailed under a joint Condor and Hanil Express team to Busan in South Korea on a 25-day journey, where she commenced operations on the route between Wando - Jeju under the name Hanil Blue Narae.